kmoza/moocs/coursera/intro_to_machine_learning/README.md

-course work for intro to machine learning from duke university
+Course work for intro to machine learning from duke university